 A lot of times it seems like people are budgeting 24/7, constantly obsessing over their spending habits.
 In reality, a good budgeting strategy should be mostly automatic and something you only have to look at once a week.

-I cover automating your savings and budget in Budget Hacking so you can spend less time calculating the numbers and spend more time living your life.
+I cover automating your savings and budget in The Bucket List Budget so you can spend less time calculating the numbers and spend more time living your life.

 If you are feeling stuck in a budget or you keep failing at it, try these 3 steps to get your budget on the right track.